ano0002/protest-arrests/README.md

 * the shield dash every 3s
 * the ultimate spin every 20s

-This game was made by ano002 and NufNuf
+This game was made by ano002 and NufNuf for the [pyweek 31](https://pyweek.org/31/entries/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)